bmhking/Parcel_value_app/README.md

 # Need help with:
 - Optimize the web app - it would be very helpful since it is taking a lot of RAM
 - Plot the parcels on their actual parcel map since I don't have that map - now it is plotted as a column with fixed radius
+- Since the base data is too big to load into Github, setup a sql database to read the data from